 The prognosis of SIADH depends on the etiology.
 Drug-induced SIADH usually has an excellent prognosis.
 On the other hand, SIADH due to a central nervous system infection is more likely to be associated with permanent neurological deficits and increased morbidity.
 Rapid correction of hyponatremia in patients with SIADH is associated with central pontine myelinolysis and permanent neurological impairment.

 In addition to the central nervous system complications of SIADH, noncardiogenic pulmonary edema has also occurred in some patients.
 Severe hyponatremia is the most important prognostic factor for increased mortality in children with SIADH.

 SIADH can be caused by either:

-- The ectopic production of the antidiuretic hormone or
+- Ectopic production of the antidiuretic hormone or

 The most common causes of SIADH that are related to central nervous system disease are:

 - Acute psychosis

 - Cavernous sinus thrombosis